delher/EclipSky/README.md

 The zip file includes the html file and folders with Javascript, CSS and image files.
 Unzip the file to create a main folder with subfolders.
 The main folder will be named "EclipSky-master."
 In it, you should see "js," "css," and "weatherIcon" folders.

 ### 2. Open the Page:
-Using a browser, open the file "eclipsky-index.html" in the "EclipSky-master" folder.
+On a device with Internet access, use a current version of a browser with JavaScript enabled to open the file "eclipsky-index.html" in the "EclipSky-master" folder.

 ## Using the App
 ### Station Markers